lsst/LDM-135/index.rst

 automated process.

-Currently, the Qserv installation procedure supports only the official LSST platform—RHEL6, and SL6 Linux distributions.
+Currently, the Qserv installation procedure supports only the official LSST platform— RHEL6, and SL6 Linux distributions.
 Other UNIX-like system will be supported in the future as needed.
 The Qserv package first can be downloaded from SLAC for install.
 In the initial README there are basic install procedures, which start with a bootstrap script, that will